Confidenceman02/elm-select/README.md

 If you don't want use a JS optimization thats totally ok!
 Elm-select handles dynamic width via the [size atribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/size) by default.
 The size attribute is not an ideal solution despite the fact it mostly just works.
 Consider adding the very minimal JS in to your project to get the best performance.

+NOTE: It doesn't matter how many `elm-select`'s you render, on the page.
+The javascript included will detect and handle all of them.

 __Opt in to JS optimization__
 ```elm